WISH

 Chris Kearney, Chief Executive Officer, TruWest Credit Union

-Chris Kearney, CEO of TruWest Credit Union, a member of the Federal Home Loan Bank of San Francisco, explains the challenge many middle-income earners face.
-“Owning a home is the number-one wealth-building tool for the middle class… but the ability for a young family or professional to enter the housing market in Arizona is just very difficult today.”
+“Owning a home is the number-one wealth-building tool for the middle class,” said Chris Kearney, CEO of TruWest Credit Union, a member of the Federal Home Loan Bank of San Francisco.
+“But the ability for a young family or professional to enter the housing market in Arizona is very difficult today.”

-Through community lenders like TruWest Credit Union that participate in the Middle-Income Downpayment Assistance Program, eligible middle-income homebuyers who earn just over 80% up to 140% of the area’s median income can receive matching grants to help overcome the steep hurdle of a down payment and closing costs.
-The goal of the program is to help hard-working middle-income people with dreams like John’s access sustainable homeownership earlier in their careers and build financial security in the local communities they serve.
+Through community lenders like TruWest Credit Union that participate in the WISH Program, eligible homebuyers earning up to 80% of the area median income can receive matching grants to help overcome the steep hurdles of down payments and closing costs.
+The program is designed to help hardworking individuals like John access sustainable homeownership earlier in their careers and begin building long-term financial security in the communities where they live and work.

-“This program has really helped me and helped me out with the funds that I needed,” John says.
-With assistance from the grant, he was finally able to purchase a home in the Phoenix area.
-At his new home, he savors the views of the Superstition Mountains and is working to refinish a dining room table—all meaningful markers of stability that comes with pride in homeownership.
+“This program really helped me with the funds I needed,” John said.
+With assistance from the grant, he was able to purchase a home in the Phoenix area—where he now enjoys views of the Superstition Mountains and is refinishing a dining room table.
+For John, those small but meaningful details reflect the pride and stability that come with homeownership.

 A TruWest Credit Union branch located in Tempe, Arizona